cheminfo/eln-docs/docs/30_structural_analysis/mass/50_peptide-and-nucleotide/README.md

 ## Report

-The `report` tab allows to create a dynamic image that shows the various fragmetnation observed in the case of peptidic and nucleic sequences.
+The `report` tab allows to create a dynamic image that shows the various fragmentation observed in the case of peptidic and nucleic sequences.

 It is a vectorial format (SVG) suitable for publication and preferences allows to define various rendering parameters.